Our 2023 Stewardship update

 We strive to show up again and again.
 We work to care and to love and be present.
 We speak out about things that matter and welcome everyone, everyone, everyone.

-We are also a church with hope.
-We believe in the gospel of Jesus Christ, and it’s that very gospel that not only gives us hope, but compels us to share that hope with the world outside our storied green doors.
+We are a church that loves.
+We believe in the gospel of Jesus Christ, and it’s that very gospel that not only gives us hope, but compels us to share that hope with the world outside our storied walls.
+How?
+By loving.

 Making a commitment isn’t just about supporting Westfield.
 In fact, that’s not its primary purpose.
 Making a financial pledge of support is a way of honoring and thanking God for the blessings of our lives.
 In doing so, we not only honor God through our giving, we also do good for a community that has been so good to us.